Gambling Laws in NZ

 To run Class 3 activities, the respective society is obligated to own an appropriate licence.

-Thus, New Zealand’s most known casinos inevitably hold a license approved by Kiwi authorities.
+Thus, New Zealand’s best casinos inevitably hold a license approved by Kiwi authorities.
 We made sure to list and describe all NZ private venues so that Kiwi players can know what place most suits their taste for sure.

 Class 4